JoseJPR/tutorial-security-nodejs-snyk-github/README.md

 └── ...
 ```

-## ⛽️ Review and Update Sependencies
+## ⛽️ Review and Update Dependencies

-For review and update all npm dependencies of this project you need install in global npm package "npm-check-updates" npm module.
+To review and update all of this project's npm dependencies you will need to install globally the "npm-check-updates" package.

 ```bash
 # Install and Run